-Series Liquidation Preference/Stated Value Shares Authorized Shares Outstanding 2018 2017 (in mill lions) 5.1% \$25 8,000,000 8,000,000 \$200.0 \$200.0
+Series Liquidation Preference/Stated Value ion Preference/Stated Value Shares Authorized nce/Stated Value Shares Authorized Shares Outstanding 2019 2018 (in mill ions) 5.1% \$25 8,000,000 8,000,000 \$200.0 \$200.0

 IPL may, at its option, redeem the 5.1% cumulative preferred stock for cash at a redemption price of \$25 per share plus accrued and unpaid dividends up to the redemption date.
 The current articles of incorporation of IPL contain a provision that grants the holders of its cumulative preferred stock voting rights to elect two members of IPL's Board of Directors if preferred dividends equal to six or more quarterly dividend requirements (whether or not consecutive) are in arrears.
 Such voting rights would not provide the holders of IPL's preferred stock control of the Board of Directors and could not force IPL to redeem its preferred stock.